 Skip to content

-Inertial Navigation System (INS) for UAVs is a fully autonomous system that determines the location, speed, and orientation of a drone without using external signals such as GPS, radio beacons, or ground stations.
+Inertial Navigation System (INS) for UAVs is a fully autonomous system that determines the drone’s position, velocity, and orientation without using external signals such as GPS, radio beacons, or ground stations.

-How It Works The system is based on the laws of inertia and consists of two main types of sensors, which are typically combined into an IMU (Inertial Measurement Unit) block:
+How it works The system is based on the laws of inertia and consists of two main types of sensors, usually combined into an IMU (Inertial Measurement Unit):

 • Accelerometers: measure linear acceleration along three axes.